demisto/content/Packs/TOPdesk/Integrations/TOPdesk/README.md

 The command first uses the callerLookup option and tries to attach an existing user to the caller field of the incident.
 If the callerLookup shows up empty, the command will create an incident with an unregistered caller with a name as provided in the caller option.

+#### Permissions:
+**Operator**: With create permission on 1st/2nd line incident, partials require 2nd line create permission

+**Person**: Can only create first line incidents for himself.
+Only the following fields can be set depending on the setting for the new call form:
+ - request
+ - briefDescription
+ - callType
+ - category
+ - subcategory
+ - object
+ - location
+ - operatorGroup

 #### Base Command

 `topdesk-incident-create`